We are so excited to launch our 2025 Conference by The Nurture Programme.

 Trauma isn’t who we are.
 But the way we survived it?
 That is a story of brilliance.
 And when we choose to turn toward our pain with presence, when we dare to disrupt the patterns handed to us, we become cycle-breakers.
 Bridge-builders.
 Hope-holders.
 We become the people we once needed — and the ones future generations will thank

-Where trauma is a response to what has overwhelmed our system, PDA is an innate wiring that precedes those experiences.
-But once trauma enters the picture — particularly relational and intergenerational trauma — it can intensify demand avoidance, heighten nervous system sensitivity, and blur the lines between survival adaptations and neurobiological responses.
-It becomes even harder to distinguish what is trauma-protection and what is neurodivergent expression.
+Where trauma is a response to what has overwhelmed our system, Neurodivergence is an innate wiring that precedes those experiences.
+But once trauma enters the picture — particularly relational and intergenerational trauma — it can intensify demand avoidance, heighten nervous system sensitivity, and blur the lines between survival adaptations

 They become the truth-tellers, the norm-breakers, the creatives, the cycle-breakers — not in spite of their wiring, but because of it.